 Why make a pre-application enquiry?

 We want to promote the use of early discussions about a proposal to enable, as far as possible, the issues associated with the proposal to be identified and if possible for those issues to be resolved.

 The key benefits of pre-application discussion are seen as:

 - The customer will have a better understanding of how their application will be judged against the policies in the council’s local plan and other planning considerations eg. guidance

-The process should enable early identification of the need for specialist advice for example
+- The process should enable early identification of the need for specialist advice

 - The process could give the opportunity to modify a proposal to make it potentially acceptable

 - The process could save time for both the customer and the council

 - The process should raise the quality of development

 - A reduction in confrontation and frustration

-If you have pre-application discussion regarding a proposal the Council will expect the advice given by its officers to have been taken into account in submitting the proposal as a planning application.
-If it is evident that the advice of the Council’s officers has not been taken into account the Council may determine the application as submitted without any further discussion/negotiation.
+If it is evident that the advice of the council’s officers has not been taken into account the council may determine the application as submitted without any further discussion/negotiation.

 What if I am only looking for very general advice - do I need to go through this process?

 The council will continue to provide a general level of advice to members of the public about the planning application process without the need to pay a fee.

 - How to submit a planning application : what plans are needed; how much the fee would be; what other supporting information is required